-- Expressly empowering FDA to extend the expiration dating/shelf-life of an eligible FDA-approved MCM stockpiled for use in a CBRN emergency, and to require appropriate conditions relating to such extensions, such as appropriate storage, sampling, and labeling [Sec.
+- FDA has the authority to extend the expiration dating/shelf-life of an eligible FDA-approved MCM stockpiled for use in a CBRN emergency, and to require appropriate conditions relating to such extensions, such as appropriate storage, sampling, and labeling [Sec.
 564A(b) of the FD&C Act]

-- Allowing the Centers for Disease Control and Prevention (CDC) to create and issue, and government stakeholders to disseminate, special emergency use instructions (EUI) (also referred to as fact sheets for recipients of an MCM and for health care professionals) about the FDA-approved conditions of use for such MCMs before a CBRN event occurs, FDA and CDC entered into a Memorandum of Understanding to facilitate creation of EUI.
+- The Centers for Disease Control and Prevention (CDC) has been delegated the authority to create and issue, and government stakeholders to disseminate, special emergency use instructions (EUI) (also referred to as fact sheets for recipients of an MCM and for health care professionals) about the FDA-approved conditions of use for such MCMs before a CBRN event occurs, FDA and CDC entered into a Memorandum of Understanding to facilitate creation of EUI.
 [Sec.
 564A(e) of the FD&C Act and HHS Delegation of Authority of section 564A(e) of the FD&C Act (PDF, 46 KB), December 16, 2013]

-- Permitting FDA to waive otherwise applicable manufacturing requirements (current Good Manufacturing Practices (cGMPs)), such as storage or handling, to accommodate emergency response needs [Sec.
+- FDA has the authority to waive otherwise applicable manufacturing requirements (current Good Manufacturing Practices (cGMPs)), such as storage or handling, to accommodate emergency response needs [Sec.
 564A(c) of the FD&C Act]

-- Allowing emergency dispensing (including mass dispensing at a point of dispensing (POD)) of MCMs during an actual CBRN emergency, without requiring an individual prescription for each recipient of the MCM, if (1) permitted by state law or (2) in accordance with an order issued by FDA [Sec.
+- FDA has the authority to allow emergency dispensing (including mass dispensing at a point of dispensing (POD)) of MCMs during an actual CBRN emergency, without requiring an individual prescription for each recipient of the MCM, if (1) permitted by state law or (2) in accordance with an order issued by FDA [Sec.
 564A(d) of the FD&C Act]

-- Expanding the current waiver authority for risk evaluation and mitigation strategies (REMS) to encompass any element for MCMs to mitigate the health effects of a CBRN emergency [Sec.
+- FDA has the authority to expand the current waiver authority for risk evaluation and mitigation strategies (REMS) to encompass any element for MCMs to mitigate the health effects of a CBRN emergency [Sec.
 505-1 of the FD&C Act]